 For many new coaches, the focus is on getting coaching experience… period.
-We want to use our skills, perfect them, become confident and accrue the required hours to apply for certification and credentialing
+We want to use our skills, perfect them, and become confident and accrue the required hours to apply for certification and credentialing

 What you need to do is create a policy for working with pro bono clients that you can follow:

-- Decide on how many pro bono clients you want to work with at any one time.
+- Decide how many pro bono clients you want to work with at any time.
 Knowing that your business will continue to thrive with one or two pro bono clients serves everyone.
 Keep a list of future pro bono clients if you have an opening.

 - Treat pro bono clients the same as any other client.
 This includes signing agreements that outline policies for “no shows,” confidentiality, length of time you will work together, etc.

-Oprah Winfrey once said “You CAN have it all…just not all at once.”
+Oprah Winfrey once said, “You CAN have it all…just not all at once.”

 We can do it all – give back, serve and maintain a thriving coaching business for years to come…one step at a time.